Director of Research Division of Hospital Medicine, UCSF

 Dr. Meltzer is Chief of the Section of Hospital Medicine, Director of the Center for Health and the Social Sciences and the UChicago Urban Health Lab, and Chair of the Committee on Clinical and Translational Science at the University of Chicago, where he is the Fanny L. Pritzker Professor in the Department of Medicine, the Harris School of Public Policy Studies, and the Department of Economics.

-Dr. Williams’ Bio at University of Kentucky Center for Health Research
+Dr. Meltzer’s Bio at University of Chicago

 Dr. Myers is Professor of Clinical Medicine, the Director of the Center for Healthcare Improvement and Patient Safety, and the Director of Faculty Development within the Section of Hospital Medicine in the Department of Medicine at University of Pennsylvania, Perelman School of Medicine.
 She also is founder of the SHM Quality and Safety Educators Academy.